-

 Today, trans identities are openly mocked in British parliament, and gender affirming healthcare increasingly difficult to access.
 Far from “new and experimental”, hormone and surgical treatments developed by and for Dillon, in partnership with an emerging plastic surgeon, are established best practices for the global medical community.

-Follow Michael's journey from his childhood in Folkestone, through his medical training and transition, to the Merchant Navy and Buddhist monasteries in India and Ladakh.
-Described by biographer Pagan Kennedy as “The First Man-made Man”, Dillon's extraordinary life comes to the stage for the first time, with an all-trans cast.
+Follow Michael's journey from his childhood in Folkestone, through his medical training and transition, to the Merchant Navy and Buddhist monasteries in India.
+Michael's autobiography, finished shortly before his death, was discovered by biographer Liz Hodgkinson, who first shared his story in 1989.
+Now, Dillon's extraordinary life has come to the stage for the first time, with an all-trans cast.

 Meet the cast